HASSAN-22/generate_validation/README.md

 This will create a new file at `app/Http/Requests/PostRequest.php` containing the generated rules.

+Please review the created validation once to ensure that nothing is missing or excessive, and fix it if necessary.

 ### 2\.
 Using the Form Request

 You can now use this Form Request in your controller methods to automatically validate incoming requests.